SmingHub/Sming/Sming/Arch/Esp8266/Components/gdbstub/README.rst

      ``$(SMING_HOME)/system/gdb_syscall.h``, and :sample:`LiveDebug`
      sample.

-- No apparent way to have second ‘console’ (windows terminology) separate from GDB interface
+- No apparent way to have second 'console' (windows terminology) separate from GDB interface
    - Cause: Unknown
    - Solution: Is this possible with remote targets?

-- GDB (in Windows) doesn’t respond at all to Ctrl+C
+- GDB (in Windows) doesn't respond at all to Ctrl+C
    - Cause: Unknown
-   - Solution: Press Ctrl+Break to ‘hard kill’ GDB.
+   - Solution: Press Ctrl+Break to 'hard kill' GDB.
 You'll probably need to do the next step as well to get it back

 - When GDB is running under windows, appears to hang when target reset or restarted